evanthegrayt/standup_md/README.md

 became tedious, as I'd have to look up what I did the day before, copy and paste yesterday's work into a new entry, and add today's tasks.
-This gem automates most of this process, along with providing means of opening the file in your editor, and displaying entries from the command line.
+This gem automates most of this process, along with providing means of opening the file in your editor, and finding and displaying entries from the command line.

-I wasn't sure that others would find this useful, but then the pandemic happened, which I assume made doing standups via chat much more common.

 In a nutshell, calling `standup` from the command line will open a standup file for the current month in your preferred editor.
 If an entry for today is already present, no text will be generated.
-If an entry for today doesn't exist, one will be generated, and if a previous entry exists, it will be added to today's entry as your previous day's work.
+If an entry for today doesn't exist, one will be generated with your preferred values.
+When generating, if a previous entry exists, it will be added to today's entry as your previous day's work.
 See [example](#example).
-There's also an API if you'd like to use this in your own code somehow.
+There's also a very robust API if you'd like to use this in your own code somehow.

 ## Installation
 ### Via RubyGems